 What to bring from Malaysia?
 Shopping and Souvenirs

 A very popular souvenir from Malaysia souvenir figurine of the twin towers of Petronas.
 You can buy anywhere, but the easiest at home towers, in Kuala Lumpur.
 Towers are sold in different sizes and at different prices, an average of 9 ringgit (currency of Malaysia) for a simple small to several hundred for large clock tower and gold leaf.
 The cheapest figurines of the towers, worth tens of ringgit, made in China, and on close examination it is seen that they are very roughly made, with no small parts.
 The more expensive towers are made in Malaysia and very much superior to Chinese in quality under close inspection.
 Keep in mind this when selecting towers and do not be surprised such a large spread in price, it would seem, at first glance identical figures.

-You can bring any other Souvenirs with the image Petronas: fridge magnet, keychain, glass holders, napkin holders and more.
+You can bring any other Souvenirs with the image Petronas: the fridge magnet, keyring, coasters, napkin holders and more.

 Another symbol - the tower "Menara".
 Similarly, as with Petronas, sold all kinds of figurines and Souvenirs with its image.